Zaederx/JournalApp/LessonNotes.md

 ## Note - Async await is NOT syntactic sugar for promises - online research + personal observations
-You can have instances where async await is not the best choice and standard promises might be the best choice.
+You can have instances where `async` `await` is not the best choice and standard promises might be the best choice.
 Things to note:
 - Async wait does not work within loops
 - Async await is usually best when working with a single promise that returns a result
-- Async await It only puts the dependent line - usually the next line - on hold until, but that does not guarantee that all the code you have written will execute in the order you have written it in (best to use...
+- Async await It only puts the dependent line - usually the next line - on hold until ready, but that does not guarantee that all the code you have written will execute in the order you have written it in (best to use...
 ```
     var promise = ipcRenderer.invoke('invocation')
     promise.then((object) =>